-Key Act ey Actions Term Target Strategy Outcome Time Frame Goal Achieved
+Key Act tions Term Target Strategy Outcome Time Frame Goal Achieved

-Long Term Improved main entrance and foyer area.
-Improve the main entrance area to make it large and more accessible for all When finances allow Large print and brail versions of information to be made available if and when necessary.
-Ensure tactile information is provided when necessary.
+Long Term • Improve the main entrance area to make it large and more accessible for all When finances allow versions of information Ensure tactile information is provided when necessary.
 Ensure staff know how to access such materials.
-As and when required By 09/2019 Signage across the school will be consistent, clear, well positioned and accessible to all.
-Consider the position and detail of signage across the school accurate maps of school buildings and grounds disabled toilets wheel chair friendly exits and entrances additional signage for reception area closer to car park alternative slopes/ lift at the top and bottom of steps
+As and when required Signage across the school will be consistent, clear, well positioned and accessible to all. school By 09/2019